afadilla13/sqlalchemy-challenge/README.md

 3. **Return JSON Responses:**
    - Harness Flask's `jsonify` function to facilitate the conversion of data into valid JSON responses for each route.
+   Cheers to goyal6624 who the code I referred to.